tnvrsingh/SocialCops-Video-App-demo/README.md

 ### Libraries used

-- [Android Video Cache](https://github.com/danikula/AndroidVideoCache) - This library adds caching support to VideoView.
+- [Android Video Cache](https://github.com/danikula/AndroidVideoCache) - This library adds caching support to VideoView and it is because of this library that there is a single request going to the server for streaming and saving.

 ### Classes: